 Publicity Procedures.
-Describe the methods used to encourage a broad and diverse group of scholars to apply to their programs.
-Identify target audiences for publicity and the means used to reach those audiences.
-Because the Endowment seeks to encourage collegial exchange, applicants should describe the publicity methods used to attract a diverse group of scholars with related interests.
-Append lists of publications, organizations, and other institutions receiving announcements as well as copies of announcements and posters used to publicize the program.
-Include an assessment of the effectiveness of past publicity efforts.
+Applicants should describe the methods used to encourage a broad and diverse group of scholars to apply to their programs.
+Target audiences for publicity should be identified along with the means by which the applicant attempts to reach those audiences.
+Because one of the purposes of the Endowment's support for fellowships at centers for advanced study is to encourage collegial exchange, applicants should describe the publicity methods used to attract a diverse group of scholars with related interests.
+Applicants should append lists of publications, organizations, and other institutions receiving announcements as well as copies of announcements and posters used to publicize the program.
+An assessment of the effectiveness of past publicity efforts should also be included.

 Selection Procedures.
-Applicant institutions must explain how they assure an equitable and informed selection process.
-Provide full details on the selection process, including a description of the procedures and schedule, the criteria of selection used in making awards, the conflict-of-interest rules by which the selection committee deliberations are governed, and the criteria by which members of selection committees themselves are chosen and the years of service for which they are retained.
+Applicant institutions must provide an explanation of how they assure an equitable and informed selection process.
+Applicants should provide full details on the selection process, including a description of the procedures and schedule, the criteria of selection used in making awards, the conflict-of-interest rules by which the selection committee deliberations are governed, and the criteria by which members of selection committees themselves are chosen and the years of service for which they are retained.
 In particular, applicants should describe the kind of balance they try to achieve in their committees with respect to discipline, institutional and geographical diversity, and other factors.